 Register Your Vehicle

-All student vehicles using College parking facilities must register yearly with the Office of Safety and Security using the online vehicle registration form or by filling out a registration form in person at the security desk Monday - Friday from 7 a.m. - 11 p.m.
-Faculty and staff may also apply for a parking permit online or in person.
+All student vehicles using College parking facilities must register yearly with the Office of Safety and Security using the online vehicle registration form or by filling out a registration form in person at the security desk Monday - Friday from 7 a.m. - 10 p.m.
+Faculty and staff may also register for a parking permit in person.

 Permits may be picked up at the Security Office.
-You must produce your vehicle registration to show proof of ownership.
+Please bring your vehicle registration to show proof of ownership.

 Display Your Permit